Global COVID-19 cases hit 250 million, eastern Europe infections at record levels

 VACCINE INEQUITY

+By contrast, Japan recorded no daily deaths from COVID-19 on Sunday for the first time in more than a year, local media said.
+Vaccinations have increased now to cover more than 70% of Japan's population.

+China, the world's most populous country where the pandemic first began, administered about 8.6 million doses of COVID-19 vaccines on Sunday, bringing the total number of doses given to 2.3 billion, data showed on Monday.

-Several world leaders have stressed the need to improve vaccination programs around the world, particularly in the least wealthy countries.
+Several world leaders have stressed the need to improve vaccination programs, particularly in the poorest countries.

 More than half the world's population has yet to receive a single dose of a COVID-19 vaccine, according to Our World in Data, a figure that drops to less than 5% in low-income countries.